Ambro17/FinalLap/README.md

 - Marca (M)
 - Tamaño de Pantalla (T)

+## TODO
+- [ ] Get collection of laptops to populate database
+- [ ] Create mate algorithm (Should we allow invalid laptops?
+That is, those not in db?)
+- [ ] Create mutate algorithm (Should we allow invalid laptops?
+That is, those not in db?)
+- [ ] Create select algoritm
+- [ ] Condense into runnable script that executes the genetic algorithm

 ## Implementación

 Mediante la construcción de una base de datos de computadoras,